-The City was not in compliance with the 10.00% minimum required fare revenue ratio for the years ended June 30, 2021, 2020, 2019 and 2018.
+The City was not in compliance with the 10.00% minimum required fare revenue ratio for the years ended June 30, 2018 to 2021.
 The City is subject to a reduction in the allowable TDA allocation during the year ended June 30, 2021 in the amount of \$10,621, which is the difference between the actual fares and the fare necessary to meet the minimum required fare revenue ratio during the year ended June 30, 2019.
 Assembly Bill No. 90 (AB 90) prohibits the implementation of a penalty for failure to meet the required minimum fare revenue ratio during the years ending June 30, 2020 and 2021.
 AB 149 signed into legislation on July 16, 2021 extended the period for which no penalty will apply through the year ended June 30, 2023.
 No penalties will be applied to future years for the failure to meet the required fare revenue ratio during these fiscal years.
+The City complied with the required 10% fare revenue for the year ended June 30, 2022.
+AB 149 permits the inclusion of federal funds as local support, which allows the City to meet its fare revenue ratio.